adopted-ember-addons/ember-keyboard/API-DESIGN.md

 <button {{on-key "alt+KeyC"}}></button> <!-- `code` mode -->
 <button {{on-key "alt+KeyC" event="keyup"}}></button> <!-- `code` mode -->
 ```

+One thing to note is that the original keyboard event is not passed to the action
+handler when leaving off the action to trigger the click event.

 #### Setting up handlers in Javascript